Learn Safe in Spring 2022 with Maricopa Community Colleges

 Students and Faculty Exhibiting Symptoms

-Maricopa Community Colleges relies on the CDC, other public health authorities, and reputable medical sources for guidance on emerging symptoms associated with the disease.
+The new Isolation and Quarantine Protocols are based on the CDC’s 12/27/2021 update.
+The Maricopa Community Colleges rely on the CDC, other public health authorities, and reputable medical sources for guidance on emerging symptoms associated with the disease.
 This may include questions about if you have recently had close contact with someone who has tested positive or who is exhibiting symptoms of being ill with COVID-19.

 Living with Someone with COVID